11 Best Work Schedule Maker Tools for Your Employees in 2024

 Even if you’re using cloud-based document systems, there’s a constant need to update data manually.
 There’s also a question of employee communication and access to those documents.

 There are better, more automated, ways.
 Let’s look at a few.

-Doodle is mostly marketed as an app to help you schedule meetings with other team members, but they do offer a very basic employee scheduling option.
+Doodle is marketed as an app to help you schedule meetings with other team members, but they do offer a very basic employee scheduling option.

-The tool is bare bones, and doesn’t let you handle complex shifts, make swaps, easily handle vacation requests, and communicate in a way most businesses want for their employees.
+The tool is bare bones.
+Doodle doesn’t let you handle complex shifts, make swaps, handle vacation requests, or communicate in a way most businesses want for their employees.

 But, if you’re a very small business with only a few employees, it might be a good first step up from using paper and pen.

-ZoomShift uses a calendar interface so you can easily see information about each scheduled employee, including days and shifts they indicate they can’t work or would like to work.
+ZoomShift uses a calendar interface so you can easily see information about each scheduled employee, including days and shifts they say they can’t work or would like to work.
 Color coding helps you recognize different positions so you can see if required positions have coverage for that shift.

-Using drag-and-drop, you can approve time-off requests, mark shifts as open, and manage shifts employees would like to swap.
-Once you’re done, you publish the schedule.
+Using drag-and-drop, you can approve time-off requests, mark shifts as open, and manage shifts that employees would like to swap.
+Once you’re done, publish the schedule.
 Employees can see what you’ve created on the website or in the mobile app.